Ivansteinium/EHN/Prac3/README.md

 Arguments:

-    -bitLen   Specifies the number of bits to be used in the generation of the RSA public/private key pair (should be a power of 2 between 128 and 1024 included).
+    -bitLen   Specifies the number of bits to be used in the generation of the RSA public/private key pair (should be between 128 and 4096 inclusive).
     -fopub    Specifies the path to the file where the public key will be stored.
     -fopriv   Specifies the path to the file where the private key will be stored.
     -init     Specifies the seed to be used for the RC4 random number generator